The Jaguarundi is native to forests of Central and South America. Other scientific names include

 It is the size of a large domestic cat with a disproportionately small head and ears.
 It has a uniform

-colour without spots (kittens have some spots on the underside) and can be charcoal grey, brown or reddish brown.
+colour without spots (kittens have some spots on the underside) and can be brown, reddish brown or charcoal grey; even

 It is generally solitary and hunts mainly by day.
 Prey includes rodents, reptiles, birds and some invertebrates.